-I am a professor of philosophy at the University of North Carolina at Chapel Hill.
-I work mostly in metaphysics, the philosophy of language, and the philosophy of mathematics.
+I am a professor of philosophy (primary) and of data science (secondary) at the University of North Carolina at Chapel Hill.
+I work mostly in metaphysics, the philosophy of language, the philosophy of mathematics, and the foundations of artificial intelligence.

 Here is my CV.